us-ts/bundlemonkey/README.md

 ## Define Userscript 📝

-Source script must define a userscript using `defineUserScript` and export it as a default export.
+Each source script must define its main code, name, version, etc. using `defineUserScript` and export it as the default export.
 It might look like:

 ```typescript
 import { defineUserScript } from "bundlemonkey";